-If you are using prepared beet juice, skip to the next paragraph.
+- If you are using prepared beet juice, skip to Step #2.
 If you are using fresh beets, place them with the water into a medium-sized saucepan.
 Bring to a boil, then reduce to medium and simmer for about 20 minutes, stirring occasionally.
 Mash the beets with a potato masher, then strain.
 Reserve the beet pieces for pickling or roasting later.

 - Bring the beet juice to a boil in a medium-sized saucepan.
 Add in the amaranth and whisk well.
 Boil, uncovered for about 20 minutes, whisking occasionally to ensure it does not stick to the bottom of the pan.
 (The amaranth should be slightly al dente—do not overcook.)
 Then, place the cooked amaranth with any leftover liquid into the refrigerator to cool and soak.